 Federal Reserve Study

 In 2018, the Federal Reserve found that younger adults are making do with less.
-The Great Recession hit that age group pretty hard as they were coming out of college with huge student loan debt.
+The Great Recession hit that age group hard as they were coming out of college with huge student loan debt.
 The study further went on to say “Millennials are less well off than members of earlier generations when they were young, with lower earnings, fewer assets and less wealth.”

 Even in light of this news, Hagerty has their own data that shows a rosier picture.